-This phenomenon of actors entering politics is also true is in other southern Indian states like Andhra Pradesh and Karnataka, which has seen a similar trend that is not as pronounced as in Tamil Nadu.
+This phenomenon of actors entering politics is also true in other southern Indian states like Andhra Pradesh and Karnataka, which have seen a similar trend although it is not as pronounced as in Tamil Nadu.

 A good example in Andhra Pradesh is the actor Nandamuri Taraka Rama Rao - or NTR as he was popularly known.
 He migrated from the theater to the big screen and played the roles of Hindu gods in the mythological era of Telugu cinema.

 NTR strode on the screen like a colossus and used this popularity to start the "Telugu Desam" party based on fostering pride in Telugu, the local language.
 He served as chief minister on three occasions during a period of seven years between 1983 to 1994.

 "Tamil movies and to some extent Telugu movies were propaganda machines that catapulted such stars into politics, Anbumani, a film historian, told DW.